|

 - Do not include a list of publications if you are a scientist, unless they are asked for.

 - Do not use poor quality photocopies of your CV - they make it look as though you are sending off your CV to lots of companies and that you may not be too bothered who you work for.
+If you are going to hand someone your CV, print out a fresh copy on your printer and don't fold it, put it in a folder.

 - CV tips introduction